 Let’s say you’ve built a website (hooray!).
 It looks great, is developed using the very latest thinking in web technology and you’ve chucked loads of money at a massive social media campaign to promote it.
 Can’t fail right?
 Wrong, I’m afraid.
-The truth is if you haven’t done your research on your users, there’s no way you can build your site with the proper care and attention due to their needs.
+The truth is if you haven’t done your research on your users, there’s no way you can build your site with the proper care and attention your specific user base requires.
 The answer to this is a crucial stage at the very start of the website development process; persona development.

 What is a persona?

 A persona is a representation of a particular audience type which may be interested in your site.
 It can be as brief as a short list of their key details (e.g. age, gender, job title) or more complex with the inclusion of insights such as buying behaviours and related interests.